multitudes/oldmultitudes.github.io/_posts/2010-04-09-How to Enable Wireless Building to Your Phone or iPad in Xcode.markdown

 ![image](/assets/img/XcodeWirelessSync/1.png)

 The reason is that for the first sync you will need a cable.
 So connect the device and try again.
-This time you will see the device showing up.
+This time you will see the device showing up!

 ![image](/assets/img/XcodeWirelessSync/3.png)

-You need to tick the box `Connect Via Network` like this
+You need to tick the box `Connect via network` like this:

 ![image](/assets/img/XcodeWirelessSync/4.png)